huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

 * `auto_renew` - (Optional, String, ForceNew) Specifies whether auto renew is enabled.
 Valid values are "true" and " false".
 Changing this creates a new resource.

+* `auto_pay` - (Optional, String, ForceNew) Specifies whether auto pay is enabled.
+  Valid values are *true* and *false*.
+Defaults to *true*.
+If you set this to *false*, you need to pay the order yourself in time, be careful about the timeout of resource creation.
+Changing this creates a new resource.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the RDS instance.
 Changing this parameter creates a new RDS instance.